Categories exempt from call-up to be determined soon - Kremlin | Law-Order

 The Russian government will announce "very soon" which categories of citizens will be exempted from a mobilisation of reservists with military experience to serve in Ukraine, the Kremlin said on Wednesday.

-In comments to reporters, Kremlin spokesman Dmitry Peskov declined to comment on the possibility of border closures to prevent citizens evading the call-up.
+In comments to reporters, Kremlin spokesman Dmitry Peskov declined to comment on the possibility of border closures to prevent citizens evading the call-up after reports of a surge in sales of one-way tickets out of Russia.
+Asked whether Russia would close its borders for those who are subject to mobilisation, Peskov said: "I can't answer that question ...
+There are provisions for this in the current laws."

+Peskov also said the Russian government would shortly determine which citizens would be allowed to defer a call-up in the new draft.
+Defence Minister Sergei Shoigu had said Russia would mobilise around 300,000 new soldiers for the conflict in Ukraine.
+He said only those who had previously served in the armed forces would be eligible to be called up, while students would be excluded.

+The Kremlin has repeatedly said it will not send conscripts - young men serving mandatory 12-month terms in the armed forces - to Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)